Demographics of young stars and their protoplanetary disks: lessons learned on disk evolution and its connection to planet formation: MODELS OF GLOBAL DISK EVOLUTION

 \subsubsection{A simple model for MHD driven wind accretion}

-In the context of MHD wind driven evolution, disk evolution is driven by the \textit{removal} of angular momentum rather than by \textit{transport} as it is the case for viscosity.
+In the context of MHD wind driven evolution , disk evolution is driven by the \textit{removal} of angular momentum rather than by \textit{transport} as it is the case for viscosity.
 The wind is launched by the magnetic field which mediates the exchange of angular momentum between the material left in the disk (which spins down) and the wind (which spins up).
-Locally at a radius $R$, a wind is characterised by the rate $\dot{\Sigma}_w$ at which it removes mass and by the rate at which it removes angular momentum.
-To characterise the latter it is common \citep{BlandfordPayne1982} to introduce the dimensionless parameter $\lambda= L / (R\, \Omega(R)\,)$, where $L$ is the specific angular momentum in the wind.
+Locally at a radius $R$, a wind is characterized by the rate $\dot{\Sigma}_w$ at which it removes mass and by the rate at which it removes angular momentum.
+To characterize the latter it is common \citep{BlandfordPayne1982} to introduce the dimensionless parameter $\lambda= L / (R\, \Omega(R)\,)$, where $L$ is the specific angular momentum in the wind.
 The parameter has a straightforward interpretation as the ratio between the angular momentum in the wind and the Keplerian value; to extract angular momentum $\lambda>1$.
 Conservation of mass and angular momentum dictates that in this picture the master equation of disk evolution is

 Solving the equation requires assuming parameterizations for $\lambda$ and $\dot{\Sigma}_w$, in the same way as in the viscous scenario one is required to assume a parametrization for the viscosity $\nu$.
-However, while in the viscous picture the $\alpha$ prescription has become a \textit{de facto} standard, there is no commonly used equivalent for the wind case.
-In line with the spirit of this chapter we will consider here the simple approach of \citet{Tabone21}, who constructed the equivalent of the \citet{SS73} parametrization for the wind case.
-We can introduce a parameter $\alphaDW$ such that the mass loss rate $\dot{\Sigma}_w$ reads
+However, while in the viscous picture the $\alpha$ prescription has become a \textit{de facto} standard, there is no commonly used equivalent for the wind case, with various parametrizations available in the literature \citep{S10, Ar13, B16, Chambers2019}, based on the results of MHD simulations.
+In line with the spirit of this chapter we will consider instead here the simple approach of \citet{Tabone21}, who constructed the equivalent of the \citet{SS73} parameterization for the wind case.
+Qualitatively the results we will discuss in what follows for this simple case are similar to those from the more sophisticated approaches, and therefore relevant for the discussion here while pedagogically easier to illustrate. \citep{Tabone21} introduces a parameter $\alphaDW$ such that the mass loss rate $\dot{\Sigma}_w$ reads